 Formation of Qarma Musiq

 Qarma Musiq was established in 2008 as a label for the album OK to be released under.
 Malique shared equal shares with D'Navigator who resigned from the company in 2010, leaving it wholly owned by Malique.
 In 2010, Malique was released from EMI Publishing and Qarma Musiq took over as his publisher.
 Malique chose the name Qarma to convey the clean work ethic of the label, vowing that the mistreatment of artistes and unfair distribution of royalty that he experienced under various other labels would not occur.
 The company colors are black and white.
 The Qarma Musiq website (www.qarmamusiq.com) also contains an online shop in which new albums and merchandise are available for purchase.

 In January 2015, Qarma Musiq signed Nukilan as an artiste, and the group debuted in Rindu, a duet with Indonesian singer Shae.
 Rindu was released in February 2015 followed by the group's second single Aduh Neng in April 2015.

 Malique is known for his elegant lyrics and flow.
 His words are often meaningful, touching on subjects like current issues, humanity and family.
 Malique's lyrics also reflect the depth of his love for knowledge, history, literature and world cultures.
 In the latter part of his career, he generated interest from the non-urban listeners for his lyrics in Bahasa Melayu.
-Malique is particular about grammatical accuracy, choosing proper language over "street slang" in rap (except when it serves the song, as in Rahsia).
-He delivers his lyrics in bahasa baku (english: standardized language) as he believes the beauty of the Malay language is best showcased in this manner.
+Malique is particular about grammatical accuracy, choosing to deliver his lyrics in bahasa baku (english: standardized language) instead of colloquial Malay, as he believes the beauty of the Malay language is best showcased in this manner.
 The only exception to this rule was the song Rahsia, in which colloquial Malay was used.